Asbern3333/game-chicken-in-space/README.md

 # chicken-in-space from scratch

 # description
-- Making engine in Java
+- Making the game from scratch (without already built engine)
 - Chicken-In-Space is a game that was my project for the course object-oriented class.
 - It is about a plane in a space that shoots the moving chickens and tries to stay alive.
 # installation